JoyatuBarua/JoyatuBarua/README.md

 # *Hi there 👋*

-## I'm Joyatu Barua, a cross-platform application developer based in Bangladesh.
+## I'm Joyatu Barua, a *Cross-Platform App Developer* based in Bangladesh.

 ### I design, build and ship safe and scalable cross-platform applications.